svcheng/CSC612M-SIMD-Programming-Project/README.md

 3. **SIMD XMM** (`vecaddmulxmm`) – 128-bit vectors (4 floats per step) with masked tail.
 4. **SIMD YMM** (`vecaddmulymm`) – 256-bit vectors (8 floats per step) with masked tail.

-A correctness pass prints sample outputs, and all kernels are benchmarked using the methods $QueryPerformanceQuery$ and $QueryPerformanceCounter$ from the $windows.h$ c library.
+A correctness pass prints sample outputs, and all kernels are benchmarked using the Windows high-resolution timers `QueryPerformanceFrequency` and `QueryPerformanceCounter` (from `windows.h`).

 ---